Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Evaluation

 \subsection{MBO Analysis}

-\paragraph{Overhead and breakdown.} Before end-to-end training, Kareus performs MBO (\S\ref{sec:design-bo}) to obtain the time--energy frontier for each partition.
-In our testbed experiments, MBO for different partitions is conducted in parallel and takes 2 hours on average.
+\paragraph{Overhead and breakdown.} Kareus's MBO (\S\ref{sec:design-bo}) obtains the time--energy frontier for each partition.
+In our testbed experiments, MBO for different partitions is conducted in parallel and takes 2 hours (32 GPU hours) on average.
 This overhead is substantially lower than that of exhaustive search (307 hours, as discussed in Section~\ref{sec:design-formulation}), and is negligible compared to typical end-to-end training times (e.g., 54 days for Llama 3~\cite{llama3-arxiv24}).

-The MBO overhead is dominated by thermally stable profiling of candidates (\S\ref{sec:implementation-profiling}), accounting for 97\% of the total overhead, with 3\% spent on the search algorithm.
-For a typical partition in our setting, which evaluates a batch of 32 candidates per MBO iteration, thermally stable profiling takes 6.9 minutes on average, while surrogate model training and acquisition function evaluation incur an overhead of 11 seconds on average.
+The overhead of MBO is dominated by thermally stable profiling of candidates (\S\ref{sec:implementation-profiling}), accounting for 97\% of the total overhead.
+For a typical partition in our setting, which evaluates a batch of 32 candidates per MBO iteration, thermally stable profiling takes 6.9 minutes on average, while surrogate model training and acquisition function evaluation takes 11 seconds on average.

-\paragraph{Multi-pass candidate selection.} We summarize the distribution of candidates selected into the final time--energy frontier by each pass of the MBO process across all partitions and all 14 workloads, including both testbed experiments and emulation.
+\paragraph{Multi-pass candidate selection.} After random candidate initialization, MBO selects candidates across four passes: total energy pass, dynamic energy pass, static energy pass, and uncertainty pass (\S\ref{sec:design-bo}).
 On average, random initialization contributes 35\% of the selected candidates---they happen to be on the frontier.
 The other 65\% of the selected candidates are discovered by the total energy pass, dynamic energy pass, static energy pass, and uncertainty pass, each 25\%, 22\%, 12\%, and 6\% of the selected candidates, respectively.
+All passes contribute a non-negligible portion of the final candidates.